ettec/open-trading-platform/README.md

 ## about the author <a name="abouttheauthor"></a>

-Software is in my blood, I've been coding since I was 10, first in BASIC, then assembler, I took a detour via a Physics degree, but the pull of coding was just too much for me to resist and I ended up as a software engineer at a number of mainly financial organisations working primarily on front office trading systems.
+Software is in my blood, I've been coding since I was 10, I took a detour via a Physics degree, but the pull of coding was just too much for me to resist and I ended up as a software engineer at a number of mainly financial organisations working primarily on front office trading systems.
 I started tentatively experimenting with what would become OTP towards the end of 2019 initially just as a POC and way of exploring technologies, however the more I built the more I could see that the unique combination of technologies could yield a genuinely innovative trading platform.